Quality inspections at Technomix.

 • Surface or volumetric defects in pressure-bearing areas

-• Pressure testing (hydrostatic or pneumatic) – to verify strength and leak tightness under a defined test pressure
+• Pressure testing (hydrostatic or pneumatic) – to verify strength and leak tightness under defined test pressure

 • Leak testing – to detect even the smallest leaks